Gonder Amhara, Ethiopia Travel Guide

 No specific exit fees apply for air travel from Ethiopia beyond those typically included in airline tickets.
 Check your ticket details for any breakdown of taxes.

 Gondar Airport (GDQ) facilities are basic.
-Expect a small waiting area and very little amenities.
-Plan to purchase any food or drinks before arriving at the airport.
+Expect a small waiting region and very little amenities.
+Plan to purchase any food or drinks before reaching the airport.

 Buses generally depart on time; find your bus and store luggage promptly.